Quantized Fourier and Polynomial Features for more Expressive Tensor Network Models: BACKGROUND

 The tensor-product structure of features in~\cref{eq:TensorProductFeatureMap} can be exploited by imposing a tensor network structure onto the tensorized model weights

-Although generally speaking the tensorized model weights are not full rank, modeling them as an underparametrized tensor network allows to compute fast model responses when the feature map $\mat{z}\left(\cdot\right)$ is of the form of \cref{eq:TensorProductFeatureMap}. \begin{theorem} Suppose $\tensorize{\mat{w}}$ is a tensor in CPD, TT or TR form.
+Although generally speaking the tensorized model weights are not full rank, modeling them as an underparametrized tensor network allows to compute fast model responses when the feature map $\mat{z}\left(\cdot\right)$ is of the form of \cref{eq:TensorProductFeatureMap}. \begin{restatable}[Tensorized kernel machine (TKM)]{theorem}{nonQuantized} Suppose $\tensorize{\mat{w}}$ is a tensor in CPD, TT or TR form.
 Then model responses and associated gradients

-can be computed in \order{P}). \end{theorem} \begin{proof} See supplementary material. \end{proof} Results for more general TNs can be found in the supplementary material.
+can be computed in \order{P} instead of \order{\prod_{d=1}^D M_d}, where $P=DMR$ in case of CPD, and $P=DMR^2$ in case of TT or TR. \end{restatable} \begin{proof} See \cref{appendix:proofs_tkm}. \end{proof} Results for more general TNs can be found in \cref{appendix:proofs_tkm}.
 This idea has been explored for a plethora of different combinations of tensor-product features and tensor networks \citep{wahls_learning_2014,stoudenmire_supervised_2016,novikov_exponential_2018,chen_parallelized_2018,cheng_supervised_2021,khavari_lower_2021,wesel_large-scale_2021}.
+A graphical depiction of a TKM can be found in \cref{fig:TKM}: a full line denotes a summation along the corresponding index, while a dotted line denotes a Kronecker product.
 Training a kernel machine under such constraint yields the following nonconvex optimization problem:

 Common choices of tensor network-specific optimizers are the alternating linear scheme (ALS)~\citep{comon_tensor_2009,kolda_tensor_2009,uschmajew_local_2012,holtz_alternating_2012}, the density matrix renormalization Group (DMRG)~\citep{white_density_1992} and Riemannian optimization~\citep{novikov_exponential_2018,novikov_automatic_2021}.
-More generic first or second order gradient-based optimization method can also be employed.
+Generic first or second order gradient-based optimization method can also be employed.

-\section{Quantizing polynomial and Fourier features}
+\section{QUANTIZING POLYNOMIAL AND FOURIER FEATURES}

 Before presenting the main contribution of this article, we first provide the definition of a pure-power polynomial feature map.